Arr0way/arr0way.github.io/_posts/2015-3-21-ssh-meterpreter-pivoting-techniques.md

 When conducting an external penetration test you may need to route traffic through a compromised machine in order to compromise internal targets.

-**Pivoting**, allows you to leverage tools on your attacking machine while routing traffic through other hosts on the subnet, and potentially allowing access to other subnets.
+**Pivoting**, allows you to leverage [pen test tools](/blog/penetration-testing-tools-cheat-sheet/) on your attacking machine while routing traffic through other hosts on the subnet, and potentially allowing access to other subnets.

 ## SSH Pivoting Cheatsheet